+Fitzgerald is so astonishingly pressing-

+Besides, some how or other, I don't feel

+happy

-Besides, some how or other, I don't feel happy without him: the creature has something of a magnetic virtue; I find myself generally, without knowing it, on the same side the room with him, and often in the next chair; and lay a thoufand little schemes to be of the same party at cards.
+happy without him: the creature has fomething of a magnetic virtue; I find myself generally, without knowing it, on the same side the room with him, and often in the next chair; and lay a thousand little schemes to be of the same party at cards.

-I write pretty fentiments in my pocketbook, and carve his name on trees when nobody fees me: did you think it possible I could be such an idiot?
+I write pretty fentiments in my pocketbook, and carve his name on trees when nobody fees me: did you think it possible I could be such an ideot?